 This program outlines the minimum set of guidelines for the safe laboratory use of hazardous chemicals at WMU to prevent overexposures.
 This program does not cover the laboratory use of radioactive materials, recombinant DNA, or bloodborne pathogens.
-The guidelines contain sections on common practices, handling and storage, engineering controls (fume hoods), administrative controls, and personal protective equipment and hygiene.
-This subprogram dose not supersede the Michigan Occupational Safety and Health Administration (MIOSHA) standards entitled “Personal Protective Equipment” and “Respiratory Protection” but compliments those standards as they pertain to laboratory use of hazardous chemicals.
-The Personal Protective Equipment (PPE) Policy and the Respirator Policy can be found on WMU’s Environmental Health and Safety (EHS) – Policies website.
+The guidelines contain sections on common practices, handling, and storage, engineering controls (fume hoods), administrative controls, and personal protective equipment and hygiene.
+This subprogram does not supersede the Michigan Occupational Safety and Health Administration (MIOSHA) standards entitled “Personal Protective Equipment” and “Respiratory Protection” but compliments those standards as they pertain to laboratory use of hazardous chemicals.
+WMU's Personal Protective Equipment (PPE) Program and the Respirator Program can be found on WMU’s Environmental Health and Safety (EHS) – Programs and Plans website.

 This program applies to Western Michigan University employees who perform or supervise activities in laboratories.

 Fail-Safe: An experiment that is being monitored by a device to shut down the experiment if, for instance, a loss in water pressure or electricity to the experiment could cause a fire, explosion, or release of a highly toxic gas.

 1. Respect and understand the safety and health hazards associated with the chemicals and equipment in your laboratory.